YTK:n Pitkän kurssin Tähtiluento: The Real Price of Access to Urban Transportati...

 Construction, urban planning, and transportation planning are key to creating an energy-efficient, high-quality residential and business environment.
 Such a transition is an opportunity for those with the skills to take advantage of it.See Programs

 Megatrends involve a transition that is changing the way we live and work.
 Energy efficiency urbanization and digitalization are transforming transport, housing and construction.
 Construction, urban planning and transportation planning are the key to creating an energy-efficient but high-quality residential and business environment.

 Such a transition is an opportunity for those with the skills to take advantage of it.
-Aalto PRO has been helping built environment experts and organizations to find new directions for half a century.
+Aalto EE has been helping built environment experts and organizations to find new directions for half a century.
 In our programs, new information is jointly discovered as well as imparted: research findings are combined with the views of leading experts from various fields and the participants' own practical experiences.
 Interactive methods ensure that the training is geared to current development needs and helps the student to develop a focus on the built environment of the future.

 In the near future, megatrends such as climate change, urbanization and digitalization will affect how we live and provide us with a shared built environment.
 In the case of buildings, to improve energy efficiency we must internalize the principles of the circular economy via our material choices, as well as minimizing energy consumption throughout a building's lifecycle.
 Urban and transportation planning need to solve the equation of raising energy efficiency while creating a higher quality residential and working environment, since most of the world’s population now lives in urban environments due to migration to the cities.